Why Families Are Often Choosing To Build A Home Rather Than Buy in 2025

 Did you know that there are many hidden systems in your home?
 We discuss this in great detail in our Hidden Costs Article, but here what you need to know about them as it relates to the decision to buy or build.

-The systems and materials that are used when building a home matter so much, but are often skipped over or skimped on because they are not flashy items when a prospective buyer is walking through a home.
+The systems and materials that are used when building a home are meaningful, but often not prioritized in spec homes where flashy helps move the units.
 Most homes that are being constructed are being built the way they were built decades ago, not factoring in anything that we have learned about modern building science.

 Building science has vastly improved many of our homes hidden systems, such as: